Landlord and tenant responsibilities for repairs

-Find out who is responsible for repairs and maintenance in your rented home.
+Who's responsible for repairs in your rented home?

 Landlord's repair responsibilities

 Your landlord is responsible for most repairs in your home.
-This applies to private, council and housing association landlords.
+This applies to private landlords, councils and housing associations.

-Your tenancy agreement could say if your landlord is responsible for repairing or replacing faulty items or appliances they provided such as a fridge or washing machine.
+For example, there could be a term stating that the landlord is responsible for repairing faulty appliances such as a fridge or washing machine.

 Landlord’s responsibility for health and safety